MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-tutorial-connect-to-the-samples.md

    > If the tile was created by using [Power BI Q&A](power-bi-tutorial-q-and-a.md), the Q&A page will open instead.
 If the tile was [pinned from Excel](service-dashboard-pin-tile-from-excel.md), Excel Online will open inside of Power BI.
    >
    >
-1. When someone shares a built-in sample with colleagues, they typically want to share only the insights, rather than provide direct access to the data.
+1. When someone shares an app with colleagues, they typically want to share only the insights, rather than provide direct access to the data.
 On the **Datasets** tab, you have several options for exploring your dataset.
 However, you can't view the rows and columns of your data, as you can in Power BI Desktop or Excel.

    ![Retail Analysis Sample dataset entry](media/sample-tutorial-connect-to-the-samples/power-bi-new-dataset.png)